 Understand how each team member’s personal background influenced work perspective and communication.

 Examine the different types of barriers they were experiencing — those caused by processes and those related to trust — and how they could remove them.

 Improve the operating model implementation through process improvement and group problem solving.
 After coming together as a cohesive unit, the participants were now able to dissect the implementation process, when and how it was breaking down, and how it could be improved.
 Haley & Aldrich led the group through exercises to examine what was actually happening versus what they expected to happen and challenged participants to see things from each other’s perspectives to create informed approaches and improvements.
 Participants then identified action items, complete with accountable persons and a commitment-based schedule for implementing improvements.

-- The team immediately revised and improved the operating model rollout process.
+Revised and improved the operating model rollout process

-- The workshop helped participants identify implementation delay root causes, brainstorm solutions, and communicate with company leadership, making them feel heard and valued.
+Helped participants identify implementation delay root causes, brainstorm solutions, and communicate with company leadership, making them feel heard and valued